zisoft/mdtags/README.md

 Automatically write MacOS Finder tags from your markdown files.

-This script reads the 'tags' (keywords) which are defined in the metadata section of a markdown file and writes them as MacOS Finder tags using `openmeta`.
+This script reads the 'tags' (keywords) which are defined in the metadata section of a markdown file and writes them as MacOS Finder tags using `xattr`.

-The script is intended to be run automatically by MacOS`s launch service which will watch the directory where the markdown files are kept.
-When started by the launch service it checks for files which were modified within 10 seconds ago.
+The script is intended to be run automatically by MacOS`s launch service which will recursively watch the directory where the markdown files are kept.
+When started by the launch service it checks for files which were modified within 30 seconds ago.

 The metadata section of a markdown file is set at the top of the file with `key: value` lines.
 You can put as many lines as you need in the metadata section.
 The metadata section ends on the first empty line.